-4.10 Solid Waste (EAF: D.2.r)
+4.11 Solid Waste (EAF: D.2.r)

-Currently the site's lodging and food and beverage operations produce approximately 1.6 tons of solid waste and 1.6 tons of single stream recycling a week, which is disposed of by Welsh Sanitation Services 2 times per week.
+Currently the site's lodging and food and beverage operations produce approximately 1.6 tons of solid waste / single stream recycling a week, which is disposed of by Welsh Sanitation Services 2 times per week.

-Once the buildout of the proposed Adaptive Reuse Plan is complete, the site is expected to generate a total of 3.2 tons of solid waste and 3.2 tons of single stream recycling a week.
+Once the buildout of the proposed Adaptive Reuse Plan is complete, the site is expected to generate a total of 2.8 tons of solid waste/single stream recycling a week.
 The increase will mostly be produced by the anticipated increase in food and beverage consumption from the additional guest staying at the site, as the increase in administration and lodging waste is generally lighter and less bulky compared to food/beverage waste.
 In response to the anticipated increase in waste, additional pickups and dumpsters will be provided.
 Phase 1 is anticipated to create a negligible increase in operational waste due to its limited scope.

 In order to reduce the amount of waste generated, the site has already implemented a zero plastic service policy, eliminating single use cutlery and other guest supplies.
 Recycling and composting through local partner organizations will continue to be utilized to dispose of organic waste on site during operation and trucking to Dutchess County Resource Recovery will be provided for other nonhazardous solid waste.
 All waste management and recycling service are anticipated to continue and be scaled accordingly to accommodate the additional waste.